Updated for Version “Luna I”

 Other Dendro

-Although they do not quite compare to Furina, these Hydro units can still provide considerable buffs, utility, or personal damage.
-Xingqiu and Yelan have notably high rates of application and as such will make Keqing trigger more Hyperblooms and less Aggravates.
+These Hydro units provide a variety of considerable offensive buffs, utility, and personal damage.
+Xingqiu and Yelan have notably higher rates of application than Furina and as such will make Keqing trigger more Hyperblooms and less Aggravates.
+Furina scales significantly better with vertical investment than other options.

 Electro